gklyne/I-D/arcp/arcp.md

 path separator for nested folders and files.

-It is RECOMMENDED to include the trailing `/` if it is known the path represents a directory.
+It is RECOMMENDED to include the trailing `/` if it is known that the path represents a directory.

 Scheme semantics    {#semantics}